 - older people services

 The HSE is making arrangements for these services to be provided.
-We will update this page soon with information on how to apply for services.
 This will be available in English, Ukrainian and Russian.

 If you do not speak English

 If you do not speak English, tell the medical staff and ask if they can arrange an interpreter for you.
 In some cases, the hospital or health clinic can provide an interpreter.

 If you have a medical card, you do not have to pay to see your doctor or pay for medicines your doctor prescribes.
 You will automatically qualify for a medical card.